Grinthy/Mini-Batchfile/README.md

-# Ryan-Text-Adventure
+# Mini-Batch
-Just a repo to host my text adventure.
+No need to explain, lookie at the description.